kunalr123/learning-react/README.md

 Route - each route componenets define a path and corresponding components to render !'

 Link - naviagte from one page to annother !
+NavLink - provide active class

+What is API ? -- Application Programming Interface

+js cannot connect with database so we make connection in node js and use some api with all platform

+Api Methods :

+GET - fetch the data
+Post - store data
+PUT/ PATCH - update data
+DELETE - remove data from api